The Ricci curvature on simplicial complexes: Preliminaries

 \subsection{Ricci curvature on simplicial complexes}

 Hereafter, we consider an abstract simplicial complex $K$ with more than one dimension.
-The case of one-dimensional simplicial complexes corresponds with the case of undirected graphs.
-We define the distance of a simplicial complex.
+We note that the case of one-dimensional simplicial complexes corresponds to the case of undirected graphs.
+To consider the Ricci curvature on a simplicial complex, we define the distance of a simplicial complex.